Caste system in India: Early history

-The existence of jati and the precursor of caste has been found in the Indus Valley Civilisation (3300 BCE - 1700 BCE).
+The existence of jati and the precursor of caste has been found in the Indus Valley Civilisation (3300–1700 BCE).
 Sociologist S C. Malik writes Indus Valley Civilization saw "perpetuation of caste status by birth" and "caste-class patterns" were found in Indian society since this period.
 Charles Maisels finds caste stratification to have arisen from occupational groups upon the devolution from urban Indus Valley society.
 Romila Thapar finds possibility of a caste as pre-Vedic element, and notes that Jati pre-dated Vedic varna.
 Thapar further notes that Jatis were derived from clans of Indus Valley Civilisation which saw emergence of different occupations that were inherited and became hierarchically organised with unequal access to resources with stringent marriage regulations and rituals becoming rigid system over a period of time.
 Archaeologist M.K.
 Dhavalikar has also supported existence of caste system in Indus Valley Civilisation.